kirinmurphy/codethings-next-router-addons/README.md

 ```

 ### useUrlParamCategoryFilter
-Access the filter props by using the `useUrlParamCategoryFilter` in any component within the `UrlParamCategoryFilterProvider`
+Access the filter props and methods by using the `useUrlParamCategoryFilter` in any component within the `UrlParamCategoryFilterProvider`
 ```
 const {
   filterCategories,